EBIvariation/eva-sub-cli/docs/how_to_submit.md

 More guidance on these files can be found in the [inputs overview](input_file_overview.md) as well as in the metadata template itself.

-You will also need the **reference genome FASTA file** that you used to generate the VCF files.
+You will also need the **reference sequences in FASTA format** that you used to generate the VCF files.
 This is required for validation, though it will not be submitted.

 ## 2. Setting up